makarov05bm/API-DOCS/README.md

 > Geocode using the zipcode

-> Get the radius by deviding the distance by earth radius
+> Get the radius by dividing the distance by earth radius

 > Query for the location field using `$geoWithin`
 ```js